Research

 Nanostructured magnetocaloric materials are desirable for advanced magnetic refrigeration technologies.
 While the conventional trend is reduction of magnetization and MCE with nanostructuring, we have demonstrated the possibility of enhancing both the magnetocaloric effect and refrigerant capacity in nanostructured mixed phase manganites (read more).
 This finding opens up a new way of exploring magnetic refrigerant materials at the nanometer scale for active magnetic refrigerators.
 We also demonstrate that while blocking is detrimental to achieving large MCE in magnetic nanoparticles, surface spin disorder is found to enhance it under high applied fields.
 Our observations provide strong evidence for potential control of the surface spin ordering leading to further increase of MCE in nanoparticles and nanocomposites (read more).

-Recently, we have successfully developed a new class of magnetocaloric microwires using a modified precision melt-extraction method (read more).
-The enhanced MCE and refrigerant capacity (RC) have been achieved in these microwires relative to their bulk counterparts.
+Recently we developed a new class of magnetocaloric microwires using a modified precision melt-extraction method (read more).
+The enhanced MCE and RC have been achieved in these microwires relative to their bulk counterparts.
 The use of these microwires with increased surface areas will not only enhance heat transfer processes but also promote chemical reactions of solid refrigerant with liquid coolant used to transfer heat inside the system.
 We propose that the design and fabrication of a magnetic bed made of these parallel-arranged microwires are a very promising approach for active magnetic refrigeration for nitrogen liquefaction (read more).
 Since these microwires can easily be assembled as laminate structures, they have potential applications as a cooling device for micro electromechanical systems and nano electro mechanical systems.

 Magnetic thin films are key elements in miniaturizing magnetic components of micromagnetic devices.
 For high-frequency device applications, they are required to have high electrical resistivity, to minimize energy loss due to eddy currents, a large saturation magnetization and a large hard-axis anisotropy field, to increase the magnetic switching capacity at high frequencies.
 Such requirements can be met by the use of a new class of recently developed nanostructured magnetic oxide thin films, namely, Co-Fe-T-O (T = Al, Zr, Hf), which can show a good high-frequency performance into the gigahertz range owing to an electrical resistivity approximately ten times higher than that of conventional metallic films.
 In order to design and produce Co-Fe-T-O (T = Al, Zr, Hf) thin films with the desired magnetic properties, it is important to understand the correlation between the chemistry, structure and magnetic properties of the films.